Treatment chronology

 Post-treatment survivors may still face severe fatigue, neuropathy, cardiac toxicity, endocrine effects, psychological burden, or recurrence-management constraints that materially affect sustained work capacity.
 Equally, some people recover and return to reliable work.
 Evidence must reflect your actual position, accurately and consistently.

-Participation in reasonable treatment usually supports credibility, but treatment participation alone does not decide claim outcome.
+Treatment participation can support credibility, but it does not decide a TPD claim by itself.
 Decision-makers still need to understand post-treatment function and vocational sustainability.

 If treatment choices were modified, paused, or declined, clear medical explanation is important.
 Unexplained gaps can generate avoidable credibility concerns or broad follow-up requests that delay decisions.